 Trip Delay Reimbursement is one of the most valuable benefits offered by credit card providers, covering you for expenses incurred due to transport delays and cancellations.
 Each credit provider offers different coverage; you must look at the details of each card to figure out which is best for your scenario.

-Echoing reviews of other ancillary benefits we’ve covered, Citi currently takes out the top spot for Trip Delay coverage via the Citi Prestige® Card.
-Citi's policy currently covers delays of 6 hours, will cover the entire family, and also covers involuntarily denied boarding (great for countries where compensation isn’t enshrined in law, for example, Australia and New Zealand).
+Echoing reviews of other ancillary benefits we’ve covered, Chase currently takes out the top spot for Trip Delay coverage with a policy covering delays of 6 hours or more and will cover the entire family.

 If you have any experiences to share claiming for trip delays, or you think there’s a card that should be included in the list, get in touch via the comments below.